 This is where things get interesting.

 Rhinestones have this flashy, almost rainbow-like sparkle.
-They're not subtle.
+They are not subtle.
 At all.
-They're the jazz hands of the jewelry world—when you move, they practically scream for attention.
+They are the jazz hands of the jewellery world: when you move, they practically scream for attention.
 The quality varies wildly though.
-I've seen cheap ones that look like plastic in sunlight and premium ones (like Swarovski) that actually make people gasp.
-If you're curious about the high-end options, check out this comparison of Preciosa and Swarovski crystals—the difference is pretty wild.
+There are cheap ones that look like plastic in sunlight, and premium ones (like Swarovski) that actually make people gasp.
+For a deeper dive into the differences between the major glass-crystal brands, check out our comparison of Preciosa and Swarovski crystals: the difference is genuine.

 Cubic zirconia has a more sophisticated vibe.
-It's trying to mimic diamonds, so it has that clear, white sparkle rather than the rainbow effect.
-CZs are actually pretty convincing from a distance—it's only when you get up close or compare them directly to diamonds that you notice they're a bit too... perfect?
+It is trying to mimic diamonds, so it has that clear, white sparkle rather than the rainbow effect.
+CZs are actually pretty convincing from a distance: it is only when you get up close or compare them directly to diamonds that you notice they are a bit too perfect.
 Diamonds have tiny imperfections, while CZs can look almost too flawless.
-But hey, for most of us, "too perfect" isn't exactly a complaint.
+But for most of us, "too perfect" is not exactly a complaint.

 Durability (Or: Will It Survive More Than One Night Out?)

-Rhinestones—especially the acrylic ones—can scratch if you look at them wrong.
-OK, slight exaggeration, but they're definitely the more delicate option.
-The metallic backing can wear off over time, especially if you're someone who uses hairspray or perfume while wearing them.
-Glass rhinestones hold up better than plastic ones, but they're still not what I'd call "heirloom quality."
+Rhinestones, especially the acrylic ones, can scratch if you look at them wrong.
+OK, slight exaggeration, but they are definitely the more delicate option.
+The metallic backing can wear off over time, especially if you are someone who uses hairspray or perfume while wearing them.
+Glass rhinestones hold up better than plastic ones, but they are still not what you would call "heirloom quality."

 Cubic zirconia is surprisingly tough.
-It ranks around 8-8.5 on the Mohs hardness scale (diamonds are a 10), which means it can handle everyday wear pretty well.
-They won't cloud up or yellow over time like some other diamond alternatives.
-That said, they can chip if you smack them hard enough against something—they're not invincible.
+It ranks around 8 to 8.5 on the Mohs hardness scale (diamonds are a 10), which means it can handle everyday wear pretty well.
+They will not cloud up or yellow over time like some other diamond alternatives.
+That said, they can chip if you smack them hard enough against something.
+They are not invincible.

 Price Tags

-Rhinestones = budget-friendly.
-We're talking anywhere from dirt cheap for the basic craft store variety to maybe a few dollars each for the fancy-pants Swarovski ones.
-They're perfect for those projects where you need a LOT of sparkle without emptying your wallet.
+Rhinestones equal budget-friendly.
+We are talking anywhere from dirt cheap for the basic craft store variety to a few pounds each for the premium Swarovski options.
+They are perfect for projects where you need a lot of sparkle without emptying your wallet.

-Cubic zirconia costs more than rhinestones but waaaaay less than diamonds.
-A decent-sized CZ might run you $5-$50 depending on quality and size.
+Cubic zirconia costs more than rhinestones but way less than diamonds.
+A decent-sized CZ might run you ยฃ5 to ยฃ50 depending on quality and size.
 For perspective, a diamond of similar size could be thousands.
-So yeah, there's that.
+So yes, there is that.

 Rhinestones vs Cubic Zirconia: When To Use Which